QUARANTINE BACKYARD MANDALAS

 ARTIST STATEMENT

-I feel it’s magical and sacred.
+As an artist, my recent works are inspired by the natural world from my backyard and woodlands in northern New Jersey.
+Drawn to the beauty of this ecosystem, I feel it’s magical and sacred.
 The stillness of the woodlands belies a system of constant change, an ebb and flow of nature’s rhythms.
 I’ve been deeply concerned about climate change and its effects, some subtle and others monumental.
-Utility companies have been mandated to clear trees from powerlines and proliferation of invasive plants and insects, such as Japanese knotweed, barberry and the emerald ash borer, have caused significant damage to the biodiversity.
+Utility companies have been mandated to clear trees from powerlines and proliferation of invasive plants, such as Japanese knotweed, honeysuckle and barberry, have caused significant damage to the biodiversity.
+The invasive insect, emerald ash borer, has taken hundreds of millions of ash trees throughout the US.
+I witnessed the taking down of several ash trees that were over 100 feet tall.
 The environmental changes are real, but what’s so alarming is the speed.

 I want my work to honor all of this.

 When I was a child, there was a sole pine tree behind my home.
 I remember the adventuresome feeling of climbing that tree.
 When I’d jump down, I was left with a sticky golden sap on my hands.
 I didn’t have words for it then, but the vantage points were thrilling, magical and expansive.
 Now, I continue to explore new vantage points by experimenting with mediums and techniques.
-I choose to draw attention to the beauty of nature, in the hope of raising awareness and a call to action.
+I choose to draw attention to the beauty of nature with all its patterns, in the hope of raising awareness and a call to action.
+The adaptation of nature propels me to create with a consciousness; all living things have a continuous, connected thread to each other.

 Maureen’s CV - click here, or download as a PDF